NautiyalAmit/CI-CD/README.md

 5. Enter your passphrase and press enter.
 6. It will then start to clone the project to your directory.
 ##### cheers!
 You are all now set up to use Git and GitHub.

+Now, ssh git@github.com  and wait to see such response.
+PTY allocation request failed on channel 0
+Hi NautiyalAmit!
+You've successfully authenticated, but GitHub does not provide shell access.
+Connection to github.com closed.

+### Step 2: Install the Git and Github plugins.
+Under ‘Manage Jenkins’ -> ‘Manage Plugins’, select and install both Github and Git plugins.
+Restart to finish the installation.

+Configure both of these at ‘Manage Jenkins’ -> ‘Configure System’.
+Make sure the path to git is correctly set, and choose ‘Manually manage hook URLs” under the ‘Github Web Hook’ section.